-County employees are principally covered under the New Jersey Public Employees Retirement System.
-Law enforcement officers are covered by the Police and Firemen's Retirement System in New Jersey.
+County employees are principally covered under the New Jersey Public Employees Retirement System (PERS).
+Law enforcement officers are covered by the New Jersey Police and Firemen's Retirement System (PFRS).

 These employees are on a contributory basis with a contribution funded by the County.
-The County's expense in connection with the New Jersey Public Employees Retirement System is funded on an actuarial basis provided by the State.
-The County is assessed on an annual basis for its share of the State Retirement System's pension costs.
-The sheriff employees and park police pension funds are on a noncontributory basis with the total expense funded annually by the County.
+The County's expense in connection with the New Jersey Public Employees Retirement System and Police and Fireman Retirement System is funded on an actuarial basis provided by the State.
+The County is assessed on an annual basis.
+The sheriff employees funds are on a noncontributory basis with the total expense funded annually by the County.
+In 2010 the County initiated the Defined Contribution Retirement Program (DCRP) for the employees who are not eligible for PERS or PFRS.